- Federal Status: Not listed

 Big Cypress fox squirrels face considerable threats to their population as their habitat is destroyed and fragmented by increased development.
 In Hendry County, they face additional threats due to conversion of rangeland to citrus groves, and the suppression of fire which causes the understory to grow and make the habitat uninhabitable (Ditgen and Shepherd 2007).
 Diseases like the Squirrel Poxvirus also pose a threat to Big Cypress fox squirrel.
 This virulent disease causes death in 75-100% of infected squirrels (National Park Service 2010).

 Conservation and Management

-The Big Cypress fox squirrel is protected as a State-designated Threatened species by Florida’s Endangered and Threatened Species Rule.
+The Big Cypress fox squirrel is protected as a state-Threatened species by Florida’s Endangered and Threatened Species Rule.
 Further studies are necessary to gather additional information and determine precise habitat requirements of the Big Cypress fox squirrel.